eeeyoung/Froth_monitor/README.md

 5. Movement analysis is executed within each region of interest (ROI).
 You can draw one ROI on the video after click the 'Add ROI' button.
 You are not allowed to do so before inputting a video source.

-6. A simple real-time data graph will display in cartesian coordinate system, which the y values shows the average velocities per second w.r.t. overflow direction.
+6. A simple real-time data graph will display in Cartesian coordinate system, which the y values shows the average velocities per second w.r.t. overflow direction.

 7. After a video is finished, click the button 'export' to produce a excel databook, with each sheet refers to an ROI.